arrlancore/claude-react-template/__tests__/README.md

 ## Overview

-This directory contains comprehensive tests for the DSA Pattern Master AI system, following testing best practices with Jest and proper mocking strategies.
+This directory contains comprehensive tests for the PatternLift AI system, following testing best practices with Jest and proper mocking strategies.

 ## Test Structure